-Purpose: The early diagnosis of schizophrenia (SZ) continues to be challenging due to the subjective nature of clinical assessments and the heterogeneity of symptoms.
+Introduction: Early diagnosis of schizophrenia (SZ) remains challenging due to the subjective nature of clinical assessments and the heterogeneity of symptoms.
 There is a pressing need for objective, scalable, and non-invasive diagnostic tools to complement traditional methods.
-This study proposes a machine learning (ML) framework that utilizes dynamic effective connectivity matrices (DCM) derived from event-related potentials (ERP) for SZ classification.
+This study aimed to propose a machine learning (ML) framework that utilizes dynamic connectivity matrices (DCMs) derived from event-related potentials (ERPs) for SZ classification.

-Results: The Random Forest classifier demonstrated high diagnostic accuracy (99.24%), sensitivity (98.34%), specificity (99.73%), and an F1-score of 98.91% across 100 iterations, effectively minimizing the risks of overfitting.
-Its performance remained robust under varying train-test splits and substantial noise levels, with an F1-score of 92% even with 45% white Gaussian noise.
+Results: The RF classifier demonstrated high diagnostic accuracy (99.24%), sensitivity (98.34%), specificity (99.73%), and an F1-score of 98.91% across 100 iterations, effectively minimizing the risks of overfitting.
+Its performance remained robust across various train-test splits and substantial noise levels, with an F1-score of 92% even with 45% white Gaussian noise.
 Feature selection significantly enhanced noise resilience and classification stability.
-Connectivity analysis revealed that central (Cz, FCz), occipito-parietal (PO3, Oz), and inferior (Iz) regions were key discriminators, indicating disrupted fronto-temporal and sensory integration networks in individuals with schizophrenia.
+Connectivity analysis revealed that central (Cz, FCz), occipito-parietal (PO3, Oz), and inferior (Iz) regions were key discriminators, indicating disrupted fronto-temporal and sensory integration networks in individuals with SZ.

-Conclusion: This study highlights the feasibility of ML-driven ERP connectivity analysis as a non-invasive tool for the early detection of SZ.
+Conclusion: This study highlights the feasibility of ML-driven ERP connectivity analysis as a non-invasive tool for early SZ detection.
 Achieving near-perfect accuracy, the model demonstrates strong generalizability, interpretability, and clinical scalability, outperforming deep learning counterparts while relying on a minimal, targeted feature set.
-The findings underscore the diagnostic relevance of fronto-central and occipito-parietal connectivity patterns.
+These findings underscore the diagnostic relevance of fronto-central and occipito-parietal connectivity patterns.
 While promising as a non-invasive diagnostic adjunct, future validation on larger, demographically diverse cohorts is essential.

 Type of Study: